Tyler-Reid/tyler-reid.github.io/_posts/2025-03-02-work_experience.md

 In my current role, I’ve built a team capable of responding to challenging data requests, collaborating across the state, and creating new and exciting information for the Public.

-In my next role, I’m looking to continue learning and building experience in a project management/data centric role.
+I’m looking to continue learning and building experience in a project management/data centric role.

+    # include link to resume(s)

 ---